-Development is a financial obligation to the school and must be met each year any family that does not complete their required 10 hours of volunteer time will be assessed \$150.00 at the end of the school year, if you complete some of the 10 hours you will be credit for those hours and only assessed for the incomplete hours at a rate of \$15.00 per hour.
+Development is a financial obligation to the school and must be met each year any family that does not complete their required 10 hours of volunteer time will be assessed \$150.00 at the end of the school year, if you complete some of the 10 hours you will be credited for those hours and only assessed for the incomplete hours at a rate of \$15.00 per hour.
 Families who do not meet their fundraising obligations will be expected to make a payment to the school to cover the difference between what they have raised and their required dollar amount.

-Please keep in mind that all tuition assistance monies given out by St. James School require that your Development requirements have been met for previous school years.
-In addition as with all financial obligations to the school your Development must be met before we can release your child's academic records per Diocesan Policy.
+Please keep in mind that all tuition assistance monies given out by St. James School requires that your Development requirements have been met for previous school years, in addition to all other financial obligations.